This blog may contain affiliate links. Read our disclosure policy for more info.

 If you ever spend some time watching the Vancouver Harbour you’ll notice all of the seaplanes taking off and landing.
 In Vancouver, taking a scenic seaplane ride is one of the most popular things to do.

-You can choose from a scenic city tour, flights that take you to Tofino, Victoria, Whistler, and even Seattle!
+You can choose from a scenic city tour, flights that take you from Vancouver to Tofino, Victoria, Whistler, and even Seattle!
 There are actually even seaplane tours that also combine with whale watching for a really special day.

 Prices range depending on the tour but start at $135.
 The planes typically depart in the harbor but sometimes they leave from the Richmond airport only a short drive away.